Barry25000/logo_maker/README.md

 ## Tests

 To run tests, run the following command: <br>
-npm run test, all 11 tests will pass.
+npm run test, all 11 tests will pass. <br>
+Tests were created and distributed by class instrutors.

 ## Questions